xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 *Setup:*

-* Construct a set of toy interpretable models, where internal circuits or features are hand designed or strongly constrained to have clear human understandable roles on a small suite of tasks.
+* Construct a set of toy interpretable models, where internal circuits or features are hand-designed or strongly constrained to have clear human-understandable roles on a small suite of tasks.
 * Construct a matched set of scrambled models with similar input and output behavior but intentionally obfuscated internal structures (for example through random basis transformations or entangled parameterizations).
 * Use the same concept probe library and aggregation rules for all models.
+* The toy-versus-scrambled labels must **not** be used in any way to select probes, aggregation rules, or normalization rules.
+These are fixed before any model-specific measurements.

 *Protocol:*

 1. For each toy interpretable model, construct a regular state `m_Ttoy` in `M_reg`.
 2. For each scrambled model, construct a regular state `m_Ftoy` in `M_reg`.
 3. Evaluate `I_local`, `C_global`, `K_complexity`, and `Tension_interp` on all these states under the fixed encoding.
-4. Optionally, obtain human judgments on how easy it is to understand circuits in each model class.
+4. Optionally, obtain human judgments on how easy it is to understand circuits in each model class, with judges blind to model labels and tension values.

 *Metrics:*